loda-lang/loda-programs/programs/oeis/list0.md

 * [A008825](http://oeis.org/A008825) ([L15 program](A008825.asm)): Expansion of (1+2*x^5+x^9)/((1-x)^2*(1-x^9)).
 * [A008851](http://oeis.org/A008851) ([L06 program](A008851.asm)): Congruent to 0 or 1 mod 5.
 * [A008854](http://oeis.org/A008854) ([L06 program](A008854.asm)): Numbers that are congruent to {0, 1, 4} mod 5.
+* [A008893](http://oeis.org/A008893) ([L13 program](A008893.asm)): Number of equilateral triangles formed by triples of points taken from a hexagonal chunk of side n in the hexagonal lattice.
 * [A008911](http://oeis.org/A008911) ([L06 program](A008911.asm)): a(n) = n^2*(n^2 - 1)/6.
 * [A008954](http://oeis.org/A008954) ([L23 program](A008954.asm)): Final digit of triangular number n*(n+1)/2.
 * [A008959](http://oeis.org/A008959) ([L05 program](A008959.asm)): Final digit of squares: n^2 mod 10.